-You can often hear me say "protect your brand."
+You can often hear people say "protect your brand."

 But what are you actually protecting when you trademark your brand?

-Watch this video and discover what I call the "Three Y's" of protecting your brand.
+Watch this video and discover what is called the "Three Y's" of protecting your brand:

 When you hold that trademark registration certificate in your own hands, something magical happens.
 So let me tell you a story about this.
 We've trademarked 1,000 trademarks for our clients.
 And we've trademarked a bunch of trademarks for ourselves, for Trademark Factory.
 We got our name trademarked in a lot of countries, we've got our taglines trademarked in a bunch of countries.
 And I have those certificates in my drawer and some of them are just PDFs on my computer.

 And a couple of months ago, I decided that they shouldn't be there.
 And I built a wall with all of those trademark registration certificates.
 Put them in a frame, hung them on a wall.
 That was a magical moment.
 I never thought I'd feel that way but when I look at that wall, I know exactly what we're doing.
 I know why we're doing it and I know this is a perfect confirmation that this is for real.

 The second side of this is credibility in the eyes of others, your customers, your investors, your banks, even your competitors.
 They know that if you bother to trademark your brand, you're in this for a long time.
 Trademarking takes a long time, and if you don't plan to be around for a long time, there's no point in getting one.
 So when you go through the process, you telegraph the world, I'm in this for a long time.
 I am for real.

 The second why is legacy.
 And I'm not talking just about non-profits.
 Although in their case, it's even more obvious.
 With legacy, what you really care about is all the people that you help.
 You want to make sure that they can find you under this brand, that they're not being ripped off by somebody who copies you, and that when you're gone, the legacy of your brand lives on.